The Team

 Board Member

-Ms. Leicher is an owner of Jack’s Diving Locker, an ocean recreation company in Kailua-Kona.
-She has been active in coastal and reef protection issues in West Hawaiʻi and throughout Hawaiʻi for over 20 years, and played a key role in the development of the Hawaiʻi Day-Use Mooring Program and in the installation and maintenance of day-use moorings along the coast of West Hawaiʻi.
+Teri Leicher is a founding board member and active participant of Malama Kai Foundation, where she has been involved for over 35 years.
+She has been active in coastal and reef protection issues in West Hawaiʻi and throughout the state for over 45 years, and played a key role in the development of the Hawaiʻi Day-Use Mooring Program, as well as the installation and maintenance of day-use moorings along the West Hawaiʻi coast and throughout the state.

 Matthew Bogdanovich